NikosL93/Trivial-Pursuit-game/README.md

 Trivial Pursuit Game

-A knowledge-based trivia game with True/False questions where players compete for high scores.
+A knowledge-based trivial project with True/False questions for PLHPRO course at Hellenic Open university, where players compete for high scores.
 Players select a difficulty level and a question category to start.
 Each question is timed, and scoring depends on speed and accuracy, with top scores displayed in the Top Scores menu.

 Features